Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Spell Slots

 The Arts & Swash Spellcasting table shows how many :rsc-spell-slot: **Spell Slot** you have to cast an Arts spells of level 1-5.
 The table also shows the level of those slots, all of which are the same level.
-You regain all expended spell slots from this gimmick when you finish a Short or Long Rest.
+You regain all expended spell slots from this gimmick when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 #### Prepared Spells of Level 1+.